0xh4ty/0xh4ty.github.io/content/about.md

 ## My Background

 I started my journey in security with Web2, spending two years learning penetration testing and bug bounty hunting.
-I worked through ***Linux Basics for Hackers***, the **Junior Penetration Tester** path on TryHackMe, and earned the **HTB CBBH** (Certified Bug Bounty Hunter) certification on Hack The Box.
+I worked through ***Linux Basics for Hackers***, the **Junior Penetration Tester** path on TryHackMe, and earned the **HTB CWES** (Certified Web Exploitation Specialist) certification on Hack The Box.
 Now, I’m transitioning into Web3 security and smart contract auditing.

 ## Interests